AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/manage-your-profile.md

 ---
-description: My Profile Page - Marketo Docs - Product Documentation
+description: Manage Your Profile - Marketo Docs - Product Documentation
-title: My Profile Page
+title: Manage Your Profile
 exl-id: 5f5c7f66-2220-49d9-89c9-ba3cb6979b85
 ---
-# My Profile Page {#my-profile-page}
+# Manage Your Profile {#manage-your-profile}

 In your My Profile page you can update your name, your account's language/locale/time zone, and also change your password.